oddbear/Revelator.io24.Api/README.md

-# Revelator io24 API (Unofficial)
+# PreSonus Revelator io24 API (Unofficial)

-This project is to be able to control a Revelator io24 interface through an API.
+This project is to be able to control a PreSonus Revelator io24 interface through an API.
 This way we can have **automations** and **plugins** for Stream Deck, Touch Portal, Loupedeck, and more.

 ## Progress